LiWentomng/boxlevelset/README.md

  <img src="./docs/box2mask.png" width="800px">

-**This current code is for Box2Mask-C,  the codes and pretrained model for Box2Mask-T is under preparation.**
+**This current code is for Box2Mask-C,  the codes and pretrained model for Box2Mask-T are under preparation.**

 ## Installation